openstack/telemetry-specs/specs/template.rst

   * Expected error http response code(s)

     * A description for each possible error code should be included describing semantic errors which can cause it such as inconsistent parameters supplied to the method, or when an instance is not in an appropriate state for the request to succeed.
-Errors caused by syntactic problems covered by the JSON schema defintion do not need to be included.
+Errors caused by syntactic problems covered by the JSON schema definition do not need to be included.

   * URL for the resource